Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 - 25 chapters with 1565 quests with quality information and pretty patterns 😏

-- 210 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
+- 210 custom recipes that implement new recipes, remove deprecated items, rebalances, Quality of Life, and Nuclear Tech / Refined Storage compatibility.
 Some notable ones:
   - Railgun and Deuterium Plasma Capsule
   - Coilgun
   - Lung Diagnostic